Zorroh's Ultimate Gnar Guide 🦴

 Sterak's Gage is a decent HP option on Gnar.
 I wouldn't reccomend prioritizing it over Black Cleaver, unless you are into a high damage enemy comp with no tanks or juggernauts.
 The passive on Sterak's Gage will only give you more AD in Mini form upon completing the componets past level 16.
 Keep in mind that you also can't build Sterak's Gage and Maw of Malmortius in the same game.
 It can definately be a solid item late game into teams with a lot of assassins and marksmen.

 Ravenous Hydra is a very situational item on Gnar but can be great for snowballing.
-It has the highest base AD from a singular item in the game and does insane damage.
+It has the highest base AD from a singular item in the game (excluding Infinity Edge) and does insane damage.
 The best time to buy Ravenous is during the mid game into enemy comps that lack damage or are underleveled.
 It's crucial to make sure to not give shutdown bounties when playing agressive with this item.

 Warmog's Armor is a very situational HP item but can be a great counter into Hullbreaker builders.
 The passive HP regen allows you to catch a wave and tank all of the damage from the minions and then heal to full before the next wave gets there.
 It also has use in games that are "fiestas" where you're constantly running around the map fighting.
 The passive allows you to sustain between constant fights without having to recall.